anuptamang/grunt-configs/README.md

 Open your project folder, press `Shift + RightClick` and run the command line.
 Than type `w3m`.

-While the magic happens, you have time to have a tea
+While the magic happens, you have time to have a tea.

-However, what happens?
+Really, what happens?
 =====

 `w3m` script will download and configure project template, create correct folder structure, install grunt plugins, run Grunt and finally open your project in browser.